Andrew Halyburton: Family and artistic connections

-Andrew married Cornelia Bening, the daughter of a Flemish painter, Sanders Bening (1448–1519) member of the guilds of Ghent and Bruges, (their niece Levina Teerlinc (fl.
+Andrew Halyburton married Cornelia Bening, the daughter of a Flemish painter, Sanders Bening (1448–1519) member of the guilds of Ghent and Bruges, (their niece Levina Teerlinc (fl.
 1545–1567) painted at the court of Henry VIII of England).
 Cornelia Bening's mother Katheline was a daughter (or sister or niece) of Hugo van der Goes (d.
 1482), who had painted an altarpiece for Edinburgh's Trinity College Kirk.

 Cornelia's younger brothers were the painters Simon Bening (1483–1561) father of Levina, and Paul Bening.
 It has been tentatively suggested that the painters in Scotland called 'Binning' during the sixteenth century were connections of the Flemish Bening family.

-Andrew and Cornelia's children included a son Thomas and a daughter Cornelias.
+Andrew Halyburton and Cornelia's children included a son Thomas and a daughter Cornelias.

-Andrew Halyburton was also well-connected in the close-knit society of Edinburgh merchants.
+Andrew Halyburton was well-connected in the close-knit society of Edinburgh merchants.
 His sister Helen Halyburton was married to Laurence Taillefer who was joint 'Customar of Edinburgh' with Andrew Moubray senior.
-The role of the Customar was to collect trade taxes in Edinburgh.
-Helen had previously married a member of the Mossman family, and had a son, Sandy Mossman.
+The role of the Customar was to collect trade taxes in Edinburgh for the crown.
+Helen Halyburton had previously married a member of the Mossman family, and had a son, Sandy Mossman.

 Andrew Moubray senior was married to a Jonet Halyburton, who was perhaps Helen and Andrew's eldest sister.
 Jonet's brothers James and David Halyburton served in the Garde Écossaise.
 In his ledger, Andrew Halyburton described a trading colleague, William Hoppar, the brother of Isobel Hoppar and father of the younger Andrew Moubray's wife Katrine, as his 'gossop,' a Scots word meaning relative.
-He called an associate, the textile merchant James Hommyll, his "brother".
+He called an associate, the Edinburgh textile merchant James Hommyll, his "brother".

+Death

 Andrew Halyburton died in 1507.
 His house on the north side of the Royal Mile was granted to John Mossman, as attorney of Andrew's son, Thomas Haliburton.
 The 'sasine' of this transaction was disputed by a neighbor John Knollis.
-Thomas was dead by 1534, and his sister Cornelias was his heir.
+Thomas was dead by 1534, and his sister Cornelia was his heir.